<Support Jin Ha for His Education to

 I am sincerely grateful for this opportunity to fundraise for my education at Teachers College, Columbia University.
 Thank you in advance for taking the time to read this letter.

 As South Koreans, my parents have been missionaries in China since 2001, serving underprivileged people in North Korea and China.
 However, my father passed away in 2020 due to lung cancer.
-Meanwhile, my mother currently works part-time to assist my aunt who is seriously ill.
+Meanwhile, my mother currently works as a cleaning lady in Seoul as she continues to serve North Korean defectors in South Korea and her disciples in China and underground churches in North Korea.
 I worked in a Christian NGO for a peaceful unification of the Korean Peninsula for the past 6 years, so I have not accumulated much savings.
 By God’s grace, I got accepted to study at Teachers College, Columbia University for Ed.M.
 International and Comparative Education.
-Although I have been attempting to apply for various scholarships, I am not yet financially stable for tuition and living expenses in New York.
-I have paid about half of this semester's tuition and housing fees, and I need an additional $18,000 by the end of November.
+Although I have been attempting to apply for various scholarships, I am not yet financially stable enough to cover tuition and living expenses in New York.

-I would very much appreciate your generosity to support my education.
-As I am committed to peace and reconciliation of the two Koreas, your support for my study would equip me to contribute to the future education system of a unified Korea.
-This could also be used as a tool to expand the Kingdom of God not only in Korea but also in developing countries that need love and the gospel of Jesus Christ.
+I would very much appreciate your generosity in supporting my education.
+As I am committed to peace and reconciliation between the two Koreas, your support for my studies would equip me to contribute to the future education system of a unified Korea.
+This could also be used as a tool to expand the Kingdom of God, not only in Korea but also in developing countries that need love and the gospel of Jesus Christ.

 <My Dream, Journey, and Motivations>